developer-overheid-nl/don-static/README.md

-# openAPI
+# serve

-Repository with static files supporting various openAPI functionalities.
-All files under `openapi` are available at https://developer.overheid.nl/openapi
+Repository with static files supporting open APIs, open repositories, and other functionalities.

+All files under `srv` are available at https://developer.overheid.nl/srv

 ## development